Vietnamese Canadians: Business

-In Vancouver, a large population of Vietnamese Canadians are self-employed; they're business owners of a variety of businesses, stores and restaurants throughout the city.
+In Vancouver, a large population of Vietnamese Canadians are self-employed as owners of a variety of businesses, stores and restaurants throughout the city.
 Vietnamese Canadians also brought their cuisine and phở has become a popular food throughout the city.
 Vietnamese Canadians also reside in Central City, Surrey, which is a rapidly growing suburb of Metro Vancouver.

 In the Toronto area, there are 19 Vietnamese owned supermarkets.

 In Montreal there are about 40,000 Vietnamese Canadian population among highest median income and education of Vietnamese Canadians in major cities.
 There are more than 100 Vietnamese restaurants, hundreds of small size manufacturers of different products from clothing to technology, about 80 pharmacies and hundreds of doctors, dentists, over a thousand scientists, engineers and technicians, about sixty convenient stores and groceries.
 Since November 2006, Ngo Van Tan has started a project to promote and build the first 'Vietnam Town' in Canada called 'Vietnamville' near metro Jean Talon including St-Denis, Jean Talon, St-Hubert, and Belanger streets with over 130 businesses already opened in the area.
 Investment opportunities in Vietnam Town are open to Vietnamese worldwide.